awwsmm/subway/backend/src/model/README.md

 ## Page

-A "page" is a literal web page on the blog.
+A "page" is a literal web page on the site.
 A page may contain any sort of information.
 Most blog websites have multiple pages, where one of the pages is usually called the "blog" page, and contains all the blog posts.

 ## Post

 A "post" is a single piece of content, like an article or a journal entry.
 A blog website usually contains many posts.
+Each post has an immutable ID.

+## Author

+An author is the creator of a post.
+Each author has an immutable ID.